Y-Galal/Y-Galal/README.md

 I am a senior EECE student who is willing to learn and to increase my knowledge in Digital IC Design.

 ## 👀 About me
- • Digital Design Intern in Si-Vision.
+ • Digital Design Intern at Si-Vision.

- • Digital Design Intern in ONELab.
+ • Digital Design Intern at ONELab.

- • Autonomous Embedded Control Team Leader in Cairo University Eco Racing Team

 ## 📄 Resume